LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 interpretable as differences in bias and sensitivity on a d′ scale resulting from the various experimental manipulations.[@DeCarlo1998;
 @SheuEtAl2008; @McCloyLee2015]
-Full model specification is given in the supplementary material;
+Full model specifications are given in the supplementary material, Equations 1 and 3;
 the general form of this model is given in Equation @eq-mod-probit, where
 $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability
 of button press, $X$ is the design matrix of trial parameters and indicator